 Tips for Painting Walls

 Painting a wall can transform any room.
 The secret of a professional quality paint job is to paint one wall at a time.
-You may need several sizes of brushes, including the following:

 - A smaller brush to paint near the ceiling and baseboard line